pyrrhamide/mission-website/content/en/post/2021-04-26-further-modifications-volume-2/index.md

 @import "custom";
 ```

-This is when I figured I could split my `custom.scss` file into several element-specific files, then import them into `custom.scss`!
+This is when a light bulb went off: I could split my `custom.scss` file into several element-specific files, then import them into `custom.scss`!
 Goodbye long, unreadable file, hello clearly-named ones!

 I went from:
 ```